 The Company's Bylaws further provide that a shareholder proposal relating to the nomination of a person for election as a director at the 2024 annual meeting of shareholders or a shareholder proposal that is not submitted for inclusion in the proxy statement, but that a shareholder instead wishes to present directly at the 2024 annual meeting of shareholders, must be submitted in writing and received at the Company's principal executive offices, addressed to the attention of the Secretary, no earlier than April 3, 2024 and no later than May 3, 2024.
-However, if the 2024 annual meeting of shareholders is convened more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the 2024 annual meeting of shareholders, such notice must be so received no earlier than the close of business on the 120th day prior to the date of the 2024 annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+However, if the 2024 annual meeting of shareholders is convened more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the 2024 annual meeting of shareholders, such notice must be so received no earlier than the close of business on the 120th day prior to the date of the 2024 annual meeting of shareholders and no later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.

-In addition to satisfying the deadline in the advance notice provisions of the Bylaws, shareholders who intend to solicit proxies in support of director nominees other than Cavco nominees must provide the Company with notice that sets forth the information required by Rule 14a-19 under the Exchange Act postmarked to the Company at its corporate headquarters or transmitted electronically at: investor\relations@cavco.com, no later than June 2, 2024 to comply with the SEC's universal proxy rules.
+In addition to satisfying the deadline in the advance notice provisions of the Bylaws, shareholders who intend to solicit proxies in support of director nominees other than Cavco nominees must provide the Company with notice that sets forth the information required by Rule 14a-19 under the Exchange Act postmarked to the Company at its corporate headquarters or transmitted electronically at: investor_relations@cavco.com, no later than June 2, 2024 to comply with the SEC's universal proxy rules.
 Any such proposals should be directed to our Secretary as noted above.